 You might enjoy reading my article on dangerous places in London.

 15 Best Places to Watch Sunsets in London

 Sunsets are always unique and mesmerizing; it’s an absolute delight to watch the day-star spoil us with displays of beautiful oranges, pinks, and purples before bidding us goodnight.
 But, where to see this stunning sky show in London?

-Let’s take a look at some exquisite places to watch the sunset in London.
+Let’s take a look at some of the best sunset spots London has on offer.

 1. The London Eye